Pray to God (song)

-"Pray to God" is a song by Scottish DJ and record producer Calvin Harris, featuring vocals from American rock band Haim.
+"Pray to God" is a song by Scottish DJ and record producer Calvin Harris featuring American rock band Haim.
 It was released on 6 March 2015 as the sixth and final single from Harris's fourth studio album, Motion (2014).
-The song attained moderate commercial success, reaching the top 10 in Australia, whilst claiming a top-40 position in the United Kingdom—his second single to miss the top 10 since 2010.
+The song received generally positive reviews from music critics, and attained moderate commercial success, reaching the top 10 in Australia, whilst claiming a top-40 position in the United Kingdom—his second single to miss the top 10 since 2010.
 The song is co-produced and co-written by Haim's regular producer Ariel Rechtshaid.

 Composition

 "Pray to God" is a house song.
 According to the sheet music published at MusicNotes.com, it is written in the key of G minor.
 It has a tempo of 126 bpm.
 Daniel Kreps of Rolling Stone said the song recalled Fleetwood Mac-esque harmonies.

 Music video

 The music video for "Pray to God" was directed by Emil Nava and premiered on 10 February 2015.

 The video features Haim wearing all-black clothes in a variety of natural settings, including snow-capped mountains and the woods, surrounded by animals such as wolves, rabbits, bears, eagles, and lions, and riding horses.